Answering your questions from the start.

 If you cannot find it, email us at ub-newstudent@buffalo.edu to re-send it.

 Once your immunization records have been received, processed, reviewed and deemed compliant with requirements, your health holds will be removed; this will be reflected in your HUB Student Center in real time.
-This usually occurs within 10 business days after we receive your compliant records.
+This usually occurs 5-10 business days after we receive your compliant records (although it can take a few extra business days during the 3 months prior to the start of a semester).

 Students will not be individually contacted to confirm receipt of records.
-Please check your HUB Student Center (access through MyUB, requires UBIT name and password) for the current status of your holds.
+Please check your HUB Student Center (access through MyUB, requires UBIT name and password) for the current status of your holds, not your Patient Portal.

 If your paperwork is not in compliance, you will receive an email from Student Health Services to your UB email.

-Please contact us only if you have a hold on your account for a prolonged period of time after submitting your records/forms:
+Please contact Student Health Services only if you have a hold on your account for a prolonged period of time after submitting your records/forms:

 This hold is preventing you from registering for classes because you have not yet completed your Advisement and Orientation Form.
 Please submit today at Step 1: Complete the Advisement and Orientation Form.

-Be sure to check the details of any hold or to-do listed in your HUB Student Center (access through MyUB, requires UBIT name and password).
+Be sure to check the details of any "Holds" or "To Do List" items in your HUB Student Center (access through MyUB, requires UBIT name and password).

 You can notify UB about your request on your Advisement and Orientation Form.
-This will temporarily prevent you from completing the form while we process your request.
-We will email you once we have processed so you may resume the form (usually within 2-3 business days).
+This will temporarily prevent you from completing the form.
+The department will review your request (within one week) and you should complete the Advisement and Orientation Form after you see your new major.

 Please contact your current academic advisor.

-The process and timeline for working with your academic advisor to register for classes differs by each major and/or advising center.
-Use the information in your Advisement and Orientation Form confirmation email and on Step 3: Register for Classes to know what to expect.
+The process and timeline for your academic advisor to communicate with you about registering for classes differs by each major and/or advising center.
+Visit Step 3: Register for Classes to know what to expect.

 Be sure you've completed Step 1: Complete the Advisement and Orientation Form and Step 2: Submit Immunization Records, and cleared any other holds on your HUB Student Center (access through MyUB, requires UBIT name and password).